Glastonbury and Street

 • Cllr Jon Cousins is listed as a Town Deal Board member representing the community. (glastonburytowndeal.co.uk)

-• Cllr Michael White is listed as vice-chair of the Town Deal Board. (glastonburytowndeal.co.uk)
+• Cllr Michael White is listed as vice-chair of the Town Deal Board, although he is expected to step down when his tenure as Mayor ends in May. (glastonburytowndeal.co.uk).

 • Cllr Lokabandhu is listed as a Town Deal Board member representing Glastonbury Town Council. (glastonburytowndeal.co.uk)

-• Cllr Paul Manning is listed as a Town Deal Board member representing Glastonbury Chamber of Commerce, and Glastonbury Town Council. (glastonburytowndeal.co.uk)
+• Cllr Paul Manning is listed as a Town Deal Board member representing Glastonbury Chamber of Commerce. (glastonburytowndeal.co.uk)

 • Ian Tucker, a freeman of Glastonbury and former town councillor, is listed as a Town Deal Board member representing business. (glastonburytowndeal.co.uk)